mayadefense/maya/README.md

 4. Reboot.
 That's it!

 4. With the *acpi-cpufreq* driver, Maya can change the processor's frequency values using either the *userspace* governor (preferred) or the *performance* governor.
 To enable the *userspace* governor (or to enable the *performance* governor if *userspace* isn't available), you can use the `SetGovernor.sh` file in the `Scripts` directory.
-Since you need to change the governor, the code requres sudo access.
+Since you need to change the governor, the code requires sudo access.
 Simply type `sudo bash SetGovernor.sh` from that directory.

 ## Maya's controller

 Maya modifies the processor's settings using a robust control theory based controller.
-The controller's files are in the Controller directory, and the default controller is named mayaRobust.
+The controller's files are in the `Controller` directory, and the default controller is named `mayaRobust`.
 This controller should work well (i.e., it can keep power close to the target given to it) for most systems.
 If that doesn't happen, there are two solutions:

 1. A simple solution is to calibrate the scaling factors.
-The controller operates on normalized values of power, and the normalized ranges of inputs.
-Run Maya in system identification mode with a test application, and record the maximum and minimum values of power.
+The controller operates on normalized values of power and the inputs.
+Run Maya in system identification mode with a test application, and record the maximum and minimum values of power and CPU frequency.
 Use them to adjust the scaling factors in the `Controller/mayaRobust_scaleYMeasDown.txt` and `Controller/mayaRobust_scaleInputsUp.txt` files.
-    * The former file is used to normalize the power value and the latter values are used to scale the normalized input values into actual values.
-After running a test application and measuring its power, the entry in the `Controller/mayaRobust_scaleYMeasDown.txt` file can be updated to `2/(maxPowerValue - idlePowerValue)`.
+    * After running a test application and measuring its power, the entry in the `Controller/mayaRobust_scaleYMeasDown.txt` file can be updated to `2/(maxPowerValue - idlePowerValue)`.

     * For the inputs, the `Controller/mayaRobust_scaleInputsUp.txt` file has the scaling values for the three inputs.
 They are given by `(maxInputValue - minInputValue)/2` for each input.
 You will only need to change the first value which corresponds to CPU frequency (it is measured in MHz).

 2. If the simple solution doesn't work, you might have to re-design a controller for your system.
-You can follow the instructions in the ISCA paper or the [technical report](https://iacoma.cs.uiuc.edu/iacoma-papers/isca21_1_tr.pdf) about this.
+You can follow the instructions in the ISCA paper and the [technical report](https://iacoma.cs.uiuc.edu/iacoma-papers/isca21_1_tr.pdf) for this.

 ## Compiling Maya and the Balloon application